-There are some candies that are obviously going to cause trouble, and you should use common sense when considering whether or not to eat certain candy if you have braces.
+Some candies are going to cause trouble, and you should use common sense when considering whether or not to eat certain candy if you have braces.
 Below are some recommendations, but this is not even close to a complete list.
-If you’re every unsure, just avoid it.
+If you’re ever unsure, just avoid it.
 You’re truly better off safe than sorry.

 Soft, Melty Candy